 Jesus Salinas (FCFM Universidad Autónoma de Nuevo Leon) is our Technology Coordinator, and teaches tech skills.
 He has years of experience in the implementation and development of computer systems.
 He loves traveling and hiking, and is very passionate about learning.
 He is the proud parent of an Imago Dei graduate.

 Susan Sloan (BS, MA University of Arizona) teaches Physical Education and is part of our dynamic Graduate Support team.
-Ms. Sloan retired after 20 years of teaching PE and 10 years as a high school associate principal.
+Her 40+ years of experience as a teacher and administrator includes 20 years of teaching PE and 10 years as a high school associate principal.

-Aiyana Smith (BA, MS, University of Rochester) teaches upper school math.
+Aiyana Smith (BA, MS, University of Rochester) teaches Upper School Math and is the Head of the STEM Department.
 She went to college to study chemistry, hoping to be a high school chemistry teacher.
-But after working with 1st graders as a literacy coach, she fell in love with younger students, and got her M.S. in Elementary Education.
+After working with 1st graders as a literacy coach, she fell in love with younger students and got her M.S. in Elementary Education.
 After working in Rochester as an elementary teacher, she moved with her husband to Tucson where she taught 2nd and 3rd grade until landing at Imago Dei.
 Math and science are her passion – working here is a dream come true!

 Iesha Whitfield-Walker (BA University of Arizona, MA University of Phoenix) teaches history to our 7th and 8th graders.
-With 13 years of teaching experience in public schools, she believes that the intimate setting at Imago Dei offers her new opportunities to show her commitment to and appreciation of young scholars.
+With 22 years of teaching experience, she believes that the intimate setting at Imago Dei offers her new opportunities to show her commitment to and appreciation of young scholars.